rgravina/tddtris/Readme.md

 ## Stories

 When test driving this game I found it useful to define a set of user stories which gradually required more and more of the games features to be developed.
-The first story requires loading the scene only.
-The second requires drawing a square block (the square is the simplest) and placing it at the top center of the game area etc. Other stories complete a game using only the square block (a boring but complete Tetris experience nonetheless).
-Later stories add more kinds of blocks and rotations.
-It may even be a good idea to start with a rotatable block and build a game around that.
-The choices are yours!

 See [Stories](Stories.md) for a list and which have been completed so far.